 Mobile apps are essential for a social intranet today.
-That doesn’t make me an advocate of the “mobile first” approach though.
+That doesn’t make me an advocate of the “mobile-first” approach though.
 Far from it, in fact, and I firmly believe that mobile device management (MDM) solutions are given too much importance in organizations.
 “Bring your own device” (BYOD) is more practical and can also be made to work securely.
-Organizations have to pay attention to issues like security, data protection and confidentiality, of course.
-But a collaborative solution only has value when it is used by lots of employees.
-And for that to succeed, it has to have a low level of complexity and high level of usability.
+Organizations have to pay attention to issues like security, data protection, and confidentiality, of course.
+But a collaborative solution only has value when it’s used by lots of employees.
+And for that to succeed, it has to have a low level of complexity and a high level of usability.
 Unfortunately, usability and security in organizations are natural antagonists in this regard.
 So, how can we do justice to both?
 What options do we have?

 No More Intranet without Smartphones

 At some point in the past, the founders of Google were asked if they intended to make money one day.
 Back then, Google had already burned through hundreds of millions of dollars and nobody knew how they were ever going to make a profit.
-The glib answer from the founders, “Money follows the eyeballs.”
+The glib answer from the founders was, “Money follows the eyeballs.”
 This sentence didn’t come from them originally, but it was the first time I’d ever heard it.
 Ultimately, it’s all about garnering attention: if you can garner people’s attention, you can earn money.
-Or transferred to the intranet: If you can garner people’s attention, you can influence, control and have an impact.
-This means that an intranet team that knows what they are doing embraces smartphones with apps and a mobile accessible solution, with push notifications and with offline content that can be accessed quickly and easily, regardless of the internet connection.
+Or transferred to the intranet: If you can garner people’s attention, you can influence, control, and have an impact.
+This means that an intranet team that knows what they’re doing embraces smartphones with apps, a mobile-accessible solution, push notifications, and offline content that can be accessed quickly and easily, regardless of the internet connection.

 Why Mobile First is not the Top Priority for a Company

-I have become angry countless times about the misunderstandings that these two simple words bring about among customers and intranet teams: mobile first.
+I’ve become angry countless times about the misunderstandings that these two simple words bring about among customers and intranet teams: mobile-first.
 A little bit like “America first.”
 When Donald Trump uttered these two words during his 2016 election campaign, it sounded to me like he was saying “America only.”
-And this is exactly how some intranet teams understand mobile first: “Yeah, let’s create an intranet that people can use first and foremost on their smartphones.
+And this is exactly how some intranet teams understand mobile-first: “Yeah, let’s create an intranet that people can use first and foremost on their smartphones.
 Most of our employees spend all of their time on the go anyway and don’t even use a desktop.”
 And before you know it the horse has already bolted.

-I have a strong opinion when it comes to this: in the long term, an intranet will have no promise of success if it can only be used in its full scope on mobile devices, but just offers a slimmed down version of its mobile features over a web interface.
+I have a strong opinion when it comes to this: in the long term, an intranet will have no promise of success if it can only be used in its full scope on mobile devices but offers a slimmed-down version of its mobile features over a web interface.

 Although intranet content is created on desktop computers, its consumption is increasingly taking place on smartphones.

 A modern intranet has to support the desktop computer used by the editor just as much as mobile consumers and the bite-sized editing processes performed on a smartphone.
-What I don’t mean by that is just a capture interface for messages that can then be broadcast on the go, or an interface to a system that works well on computers.
-You need an information center that is buzzing.
+What I don’t mean by that is just a capture interface for messages that can then be broadcast on the go or an interface to a system that works well on computers.
+You need an information center that’s buzzing.
 This center is used extensively by every employee in all situations – whether on their desktop or on their smartphone on the go.
-It is this fusion of mobile first and desktop first applications that makes intranets successful today.
+It’s this fusion of mobile-first and desktop-first applications that makes intranets successful today.

 The next time you’re faced with intranet concepts that attempt to make very complex things extremely simple, please take a closer look.
-It is most likely to be nonsense and will not work well in reality.
+It’s most likely to be nonsense and will not work well in reality.